Ayumikagi/multitool/README.md

   Capable of resolving invalid inputs without crashing (wow).

 ## Calculator
-  - Can add, subtract, multiply, divide with rounded and modulo values, round, calculate square root and absolute and exponential value.
+  - Can add, subtract, round, multiply, divide with rounded and modulo values
-  - Offers immediate choice of another mathematic operation after finishing the initial one.
+  - Calculate square root, absolute and exponential value
+  - Display floor and ceiling

 ## Text tools
   After entering your desired text, you can: